Fun On-Air Activities You Might Like To Try

 VHF/UHF Activity Nights

-6:30 pm and on.
-Most operators start on the standard calling frequencies, and then move another to rag-chew.
-6 and 2 meters are the most active.
+This is for 6:30 pm and on.
+Most operators start on the standard calling frequencies (see below), and then move another to rag-chew.
+6 and 2 meters are the most active in general.
+If you want to gather a group for this week, put out an email call to the membership and invite them to join you on the air.

 Sunday: 6 meters: 50.525 FM, 50.120 SSB; 50.110 CW